Medical expert of the article

 - indicator in the range of 50-69 - mild mental retardation (F70);

-- an indicator in the range 35-49 - moderate mental retardation (F71);
+- indicator in the range of 35-49 - moderate mental retardation (F71);

-- an indicator in the range 20-34 - severe mental retardation (F72);
+- indicator in the range of 20-34 - severe mental retardation (F72);

 - 8 - other behavioral disorders;

-- 9 - behavioral disorders are not defined.
+- 9 - behavioral disturbances not defined.

 If the etiology of mental retardation is known, an additional code from ICD-10 should be used.

-Epidemiology of Mental Retardation
+Epidemiology of mental retardation

-The prevalence of mental retardation among different age groups of the population is largely different, which explains the significance of the criterion of social adaptation in the diagnosis.
-The maximum values of this indicator are.on the age of 10-19 years, in which the society makes high demands on the cognitive abilities of the population (schooling, call-up for the army service, etc.).
+The prevalence of mental retardation among different age groups of the population varies significantly, which explains the importance of the social adaptation criterion when making a diagnosis.
+The maximum values of this indicator fall on the age of 10-19 years, at which time society places high demands on the cognitive abilities of the population (schooling, conscription for military service, etc.).

-The incidence of mental retardation in the world is 3.4-24.6 per 1000 people.
+The incidence rate of mental retardation worldwide ranges from 3.4 to 24.6 per 1000 people.

 Screening